samnatasuvamoy99/Dev-react/notes/note1.md

            let str="ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz"
             } , [ length , numberAllowed , charAllow ,setpassword])

+ ## useeffect
+      it will use any create password or  as that value will be changes some time any methid that you will be use own your code
+       it will update automatically ui or display

  ## open cd
  npm install -D tailwindcss@3 postcss autoprefixer